Jacky Vincent: Playing style

-Vincent has an advanced knowledge of music theory, having a deep understanding of complex scale combinations and time signatures which assist him in his compositions.

-He is known for his incredibly accurate picking, both live and in the studio.
-He is unique in the fact that he strictly economy picks his fast runs, rather than alternate picking them.
-He has stated the reason for doing so is to eliminate any extra hand and wrist movements, making his playing more efficient.
+Vincent has stated the reason for doing so is to eliminate any extra hand and wrist movements, making his playing more efficient.

 Vincent cited influences such as Paul Gilbert, Michael Angelo Batio, Vinnie Moore, Jason Becker, Shawn Lane, Allan Holdsworth, Brett Garsed, Frank Gambale, Guthrie Govan, Greg Howe, Joe Satriani, Steve Vai, Yngwie Malmsteen, Rusty Cooley, Andy Timmons, Scott Henderson, Derryl Gabel, and Rick Graham.
-Techniques most commonly associated with him include sweep picking, legato, tapping, and string skipping.

 Vincent also stated that his biggest influences as a child were his father, brother, and bands like DragonForce, Sonata Arctica, Rhapsody of Fire, Galneryus, Heavenly, Dragonland, X Japan, and Angra.
 Vincent's brother and father taught him how to play the guitar, as explained in his Alternative Press Interview.